OpenKNX/OGM-Common/README.md

 KNX_UART_TX_PIN
 ```

-### Delays at startup (for debugging)
+### Wait for console

-There are three defines that control optional functionality regarding delay at startup - mainly to make sure all output on the serial debug console can be read.
+There are two defines that control optional functionality regarding delay at startup - mainly to make sure all output on the serial debug console can be read.
 They are meant to be used in the plattformio.ini

-`DEBUG_DELAY` - static delay in ms at startup

-example (wait 5s): `-D DEBUG_DELAY=5000`

 `DEBUG_WAIT_FOR_SERIAL` - wait at startup until SERIAL_DEBUG is connected.
-DEBUG_DELAY is ignored
 `DEBUG_WAIT_FOR_SERIAL=5000` - wait at startup until SERIAL_DEBUG is connected or timer is expired.
-DEBUG_DELAY is ignored

 ### Debug Loops